DreamOfTheRedChamber/think-bigger/README.md

 >
 > I will be looking forward to hearing back from you!
 >

+#### Company cultures
+##### Facebook

+##### Optimizely
+1. On a scale of 1-10, how lucky are you?
+  - Great companies are built by people who can embrace their humility.
+That’s why I ask this question — to seek out candidates who understand that our good fortune is a combination of the circumstances into which we are born, in combination with various decisions we make.
+  - Warren Buffett likes to say he won the ovarian lottery.
+If he had been born into another era he might have been some animal’s lunch.
+  - We need candidates who are self-aware enough to understand that hard work isn’t enough to guarantee success — we need individuals who are grateful for where they’ve landed in life.
+Our success is a function of being at the right place at the right time.

+2. What’s an opinion you hold that most people disagree with?
+  - High-growth startups need more than average.
+We need risk-takers who are self-assured and confident in their abilities.
+  - When I ask this question, I’m looking for people who are creative and innovative and can bring debate to the norm.
+If everyone agrees with everyone else, you end up with an average outcome.
+  - As humans, we naturally strive for harmony.
+But I look for people who can challenge themselves enough to step out of this comfort zone — which brings me back to sentence #1 of this blog post.
+  - It’s always easy to run with what your boss tells you — even if he or she is pursuing a completely dead-end idea.
+That’s why this question is so important to me when I’m recruiting senior leadership.
+In that same vein, I also like to ask, “Tell me about a time that you disagreed with your CEO.
+How did you reconcile the issue?”
+  - I look for people who can tactfully disagree — without being disagreeable.
+We need to bring healthy debate to the table.

+3. If you had 10 years to live, what would you do?
+  - I’ll keep this part brief, as I don’t want to “give away” the answer to this question.
+But it’s one that I’ve A/B tested over and over.
+  - The answer to this third and final question is important to me because I want to make sure we hiring people who are passionate about Optimizely and our vision for the future.
+I want to avoid people who are on the “deferred life plan”: work at Optimizely and than do what I really want to do down the line.

+##### Google

+##### Uber
+* Values
+  - Top talent, high standards
+  - Take big bold bets
+  - Shape the world you want

 #### Questions to ask at the end
 ##### Why ask questios